Skip to content

 prefect_workpool -->|configures| fr_task_definition

-ECS in Prefect Terms
+ECS and Prefect

 ECS tasks != Prefect tasks